-3 Ways Package Design Is Transforming to Meet the Challenges of COVID-19—and Beyond
+3 Ways Package Design Is Transforming for COVID-19—and Beyond

 It has been truly inspiring to see the way marketers have adapted to face the challenges presented by COVID-19.
 As designers, we’ve been particularly drawn to the evolution of packaging design during this unprecedented time.
 With that in mind, here are three of the top package design trends that are setting the stage for brands to succeed now—and into the future.